jessmitch42/learning-resources/README.md

 # Favourite Programming Resources

 Here's a  list of some of my favourite links and courses I've used while learning how to code.
+It's basically all my bookmarked pages that other people might find helpful. :)

 ## General